-When an employer relocates an employee to a new job location, the borrower must meet minimum down payment requirements and qualify with their prior home unless it is being purchased by a relocation firm.
+Relocation loans are those where an employer is relocating an employee to a new job location.
+The borrower must meet minimum down payment requirements and qualify with their prior home unless it is being purchased by a relocation firm.

 A copy of the relocation agreement or detail of relocating company's standard relocation "package" should be included in the loan package.